 Ships engaged in coastal trading

 Coastal trading involves the movement of passengers or cargo between Australian ports for commercial purposes.
-Ships engaging in coastal trading are licensed under the Coastal Trading (Revitalising Australian Shipping) Act 2012 (licensed ships).
+Ships engaging in coastal trading are licenced under the Coastal Trading (Revitalising Australian Shipping) Act 2012 (licensed ships).

 The FW Act applies to ships engaged in coastal trading (including foreign-flagged ships) if they: